l0wigh/love-vita/readme.md

 You also needs to build modified SDL2 for VitaSDK.
 Use [vita-packages-extra](https://github.com/isage/vita-packages-extra/) and install `pvr_psp2`, `gl4es` and `sdl2_pvr`.

 Use `build-vita.sh`.
-The build will fail at some point.

-Use this command `grep -rlZ "lpthread" . | xargs -0 sed -i 's/-lpthread//g'; make` to continue the building process
+This will produce a `love.self` which is the `eboot.bin` that you need to put in your VPK.

 ## Credits